Adeno-associated virus: Advantages and drawbacks

 Wild-type AAV has attracted considerable interest from gene therapy researchers due to a number of features.
-Chief amongst these is the virus's apparent lack of pathogenicity.
+Chief amongst these was the virus's apparent lack of pathogenicity.
 It can also infect non-dividing cells and has the ability to stably integrate into the host cell genome at a specific site (designated AAVS1) in the human chromosome 19.
 This feature makes it somewhat more predictable than retroviruses, which present the threat of a random insertion and of mutagenesis, which is sometimes followed by development of a cancer.
 The AAV genome integrates most frequently into the site mentioned, while random incorporations into the genome take place with a negligible frequency.
 Development of AAVs as gene therapy vectors, however, has eliminated this integrative capacity by removal of the rep and cap from the DNA of the vector.
 The desired gene together with a promoter to drive transcription of the gene is inserted between the inverted terminal repeats (ITRs) that aid in concatemer formation in the nucleus after the single-stranded vector DNA is converted by host cell DNA polymerase complexes into double-stranded DNA.
 AAV-based gene therapy vectors form episomal concatemers in the host cell nucleus.
 In non-dividing cells, these concatemers remain intact for the life of the host cell.
 In dividing cells, AAV DNA is lost through cell division, since the episomal DNA is not replicated along with the host cell DNA.
 Random integration of AAV DNA into the host genome is detectable but occurs at very low frequency.
 AAVs also present very low immunogenicity, seemingly restricted to generation of neutralizing antibodies, while they induce no clearly defined cytotoxic response.
 This feature, along with the ability to infect quiescent cells present their dominance over adenoviruses as vectors for human gene therapy.

+The primary method for AAV production involves transient transfection of HEK-293 cells using three plasmids that carry the therapeutic gene, AAV rep/cap genes, and helper adenoviral genes.
+The production process includes cultivation, particularly in bioreactors, and purification aimed at increasing the yield of full capsids and removing impurities.
+To improve productivity, new methods are being developed, such as using engineered recombinant helper viruses and establishing stable producer cell lines.